sanderdebr/threejs-webpack-starter/README.md

 │   │   └── model - Classes that set up the model object
 │   ├── data - Any data to be imported into app
 │   └── utils - Various helpers and vendor classes
-└── public - Used by webpack-dev-server to serve content.
-Webpack builds local dev files here.
-    └── assets - Is copied over to build folder with build command.
-Place external asset files here.
 ```

 # Getting started